nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.

+### Adding a note to clients : `note`

+Format: `note INDEX note/NOTE`

+* Edits the note of the client specified by `INDEX`.
+The index refers to the index number shown in the displayed client list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Existing note will be updated to the input note.

+> While this can also be done using the `edit` command, this `note` command serves as a faster way for users to directly modify a note.

+Examples:
+*  `note 1 note/History of asthma` Edits the note of the 1st client to `History of asthma`.
+*  `edit 2 note/Previously sprained both ankles` Edits the note of the 2nd client to `Previously sprained both ankles`.

 ### Locating clients by name: `find`

 Finds clients whose names contain any of the given keywords.